Scottish Americans: Spaceflight

 In recognition of his Scottish origins, Alan Bean carried Clan McBean tartan with him to the Moon.

 Scottish Americans were pioneers in human spaceflight.
 The Mercury and Gemini capsules were built by McDonnell.
 The first American in space, Alan Shepard, the first American in orbit, John Glenn, and the first man to fly free in space, Bruce McCandless II, were Scottish Americans.

 The first men on the Moon, Neil Armstrong and Buzz Aldrin, were also of Scottish descent; Armstrong wore a kilt in a parade through his ancestral home of Langholm in Dumfriesshire in 1972.
 Armstrong's ancestry can be traced back to his eighth paternal great-grandfather Adam Armstrong from the Scottish Borders.
 His son Adam II and grandson Adam Abraham (b.
 Cumberland, England) left for the colonies in the 1730s settling in Pennsylvania.

 Other Scottish American moonwalkers were the fourth, Alan Bean, the fifth, Alan Shepard, the seventh, David Scott (also the first to drive on the Moon), and the eighth, James Irwin.

 Computing

-Scottish Americans Howard Aiken and Grace Murray Hopper created the first automatic sequence computer in 1939.
+Scottish American Grace Murray Hopper created the first automatic sequence computer in 1939.
 Hopper was also the co-inventor of the computer language COBOL.

 Ross Perot, another Scottish American entrepreneur, made his fortune from Electronic Data Systems, an outsourcing company he established in 1962.

 Software giant Microsoft was co-founded in 1975 by Bill Gates, who owed his start in part to his mother, the Scottish American businesswoman Mary Maxwell Gates, who helped her son to get his first software contract with IBM.
 Glasgow-born Microsoft employee Richard Tait helped develop the Encarta encyclopedia and co-created the popular board game Cranium.